Finch Lake – 8.7mi / 13.9km

 Pay attention to the signs as you begin climbing more steeply, passing a few trail junctions.
 Views begin to open up as you traverse through younger stands of trees before dropping down into the darker forest to the edge of the lake.
 The small, but scenic, forested lake has boulders to perch on as you enjoy the views of the dramatic mountains in the background.

-For a longer day, consider hiking to Pear Lake (see Pear Lake in 10-15 Miles for description).
+For a longer day, consider hiking to Pear Lake (see Pear Lake for description).

 Trailhead: From Colorado Hwy 7, just north of Allenspark, turn onto Wild Basin Road.
 The signed Finch Lake Trailhead is 1.8mi/3km past the entrance station.